Drug Offence Solicitors - Defending Charges of Drug Possession or Supply

 - Class C: steroids, diazepam, khat

-The consequences for drug offences vary greatly, depending on the quantity and class of the drugs and the circumstances surrounding you and your offence.
+The possible penalties for drug offences vary greatly, depending on the quantity and class of the drugs plus the circumstances surrounding you and your arrest.

 CONTACT DRAYCOTT BROWNE

 If you are facing drug charges of any kind, you should seek professional legal advice as soon as possible.
 Our skilled and experienced team of solicitors will advise you through every step of your case, ensuring you make the best possible decisions during this complex process.

 Our team of experienced solicitors offer services within Manchester and throughout North West England.
 If you want the best possible representation from trusted solicitors, call Draycott Browne today on +44 (0)161 228 2244.

 We are highly regarded nationally across the legal profession and noted for consistently delivering positive results for our clients.
 Our expert Drug Offence Solicitors regularly act for clients in Manchester, Preston, Blackpool, Liverpool, Leeds, Nottingham, Birmingham, and London.
 As recognised Criminal Defence Lawyers we can represent you wherever you live in England and Wales.